syedmammar123/Deep-Research-multi-agent-system/README.md

 *Watch the app in action!
 See how it generates research questions, searches the web, and creates comprehensive reports in just minutes.*

-**Note:** Click the video link above to watch the demo.
-GitHub will display the video directly in the browser.

 ## 🏗️ Architecture Diagram